A Short Guide to a Long Weekend Break in Rouen

 The Mercure privilege upgrade

-We were offered a deal to upgrade to a Mercure privilege room complete with a view of the cathedral from the balcony.
-It’s definitely worth paying a little extra for the great view, and to experience the sound of the cathedral bells nearby.
+During our stay, we were offered an upgrade to a Mercure privilege room with a balcony offering a stunning view of the cathedral.
+It was worth paying a little extra for the privilege of enjoying the beautiful view and hearing the cathedral bells nearby.

-Breakfast at the Mercure hotel
+Breakfast at the Mercure Hotel

 Mercure Hotel Rouen best rates